-Tutbury House - Mr Russell Thomas
+Tutbury House - Mrs Lucy White

 - For pupils encountering emotional or social difficulties there is a wide range of support, providing a comprehensive and graduated response.
-From initial peer support through mentors and councillors, Windsor Emotional Support Team and the Mental Health in Schools Team to referrals to CAMHS and Relate and Early Help. - Should parents have concerns regarding their child's well-being, they should contact the form tutor in the first instance.
+From initial peer support through mentors and councillors, Windsor Emotional Support Team and the Mental Health in Schools Team to referrals to CAMHS and Relate and Early Help. - Should parents have concerns regarding their child's well-being, they should contact the form tutor in the first instance. - Pupil and Parent voice mechanisms are in place and are monitored for effectiveness by the Governor for responsibility for this area. - Our Inclusion Manager, Mrs Sally Wilson-Harris, works closely with the SEND team to provide bespoke 1:1 or small group work where necessary.

-- Pupil and Parent voice mechanisms are in place and are monitored for effectiveness by the Governor for responsibility for this area. - The SSC is able to provide specialist support for individuals and small groups who are struggling with social aspects of school life.
-This is run by our Inclusion Manager, Mrs Sally Wilson-Harris. - Pupils who find unstructured time difficult are provided with alternative small group opportunities within the school.
+- Pupils who find unstructured time difficult are provided with alternative small group opportunities within the school.
 For example: the snug, room 12 SEN provision. - The school has gained Healthy School status which evidences the work undertaken within the school to supports pupils' wellbeing and mental health alongside the Carnegie Mental Health and Well-being award which recognises the extensive work we complete with staff and students. - The school has completed the Anti-bullying Pledge and is audited annually for its provision in regard to ensuring pupils safety by external agencies.